 The Green in the Black and White

-This series asks whether black-and-white photography can evoke the essence of green.
+This series asks whether black-and-white photography can carry the essence of green.
 By removing color, I invite viewers to reconstruct nature through tonal memory rather than visual certainty.
-Each image reveals layers of green translated into gray—from tender sprouts to bamboo leaves hidden in shadow.
+Each image translates layers of green into gray—from tender sprouts to bamboo leaves resting in shadow.
+In one frame, partially submerged reeds appear to dance with the current.
+Shot on analog film, the work emphasizes texture, movement, and rhythm, suggesting that color exists not only in hue but in perception.
+(IPA Official Selection)

 Previous